matomo-org/developer-documentation/docs/tracking-api.md

     * `city` &mdash; An override value for the city.
 The name of the city the visitor is located in, eg, **Tokyo**.
     * `lat` &mdash; An override value for the visitor's latitude, eg _22.456_.
     * `long` &mdash; An override value for the visitor's longitude, eg _22.456_.

+* Other parameters

+    * `send_image` &mdash; If set to 0 (`send_image=0`) Piwik will respond with a HTTP 204 response code instead of a GIF image.
+This improves performance and can fix errors if images are not allowed to be obtained directly (eg Chrome Apps).
+Available since Piwik 2.10.0

 ### Tracking Bots